Elk Grove police investigating an apparent murder-suicide

 Never miss a local story.

 This is a breaking news story.
-Please check back at sacbee.com for more information.
+Please check back at sacbee.com for updates.

 Ellen Garrison: 916-321-1920, @EllenGarrison